 •Corticosteroids—used when a person experiences a severe allergic reaction

 •Oral antibiotics—used when an infection arises due to a skin infection

 How to Remove Bed Bugs

 Bed Bugs Treatments are a managed approach which requires action from both the Pest Controller and the customer.
 When Bed Bugs have been identified as the biting insect.
-We then do a targeted treatment of low toxic chemicals.
+We then do a targeted treatment of low toxic chemicals and hot steam treatment.
 This is safe for both families and pets.
 The Pest Controller will give directions the customer to remove clothes from cupboards and material/cloth furnishing from the affected room and treat as directed.